 This is particularly relevant in the case of the REDD+ (Reducing Emissions from Deforestation and Forest Degradation plus) agenda, where Indigenous Peoples are key stakeholders given their close relationships with and dependence on forested lands and resources.

 In 2012, the World Bank began a process to update and consolidate the Bank’s environmental and social safeguard policies, in an effort to better address new development demands and challenges.
 Part of the ongoing review is a Global Dialogue and Engagement process with Indigenous Peoples that aims to include Indigenous Peoples in the ongoing World Bank Environmental and Social Safeguards Review and Update process and to strengthen World Bank support to and engagement with Indigenous Peoples worldwide.

 Both consultation phases of the safeguards review included a number of dedicated Indigenous Peoples Dialogue sessions that have yielded excellent results in terms of participation, information gathered and the beginning of a renewed and stronger relationship with Indigenous Peoples.
 The Dialogue is ongoing.

-In July 2014, the Committee on Development Effectiveness (CODE) of the World Bank’s Board of Executive Directors provided clearance to the Bank to consult publicly on the draft, including on Environmental and Social Standard (ESS) 7 for Indigenous Peoples.
-ESS7 maintains key provisions of OP/BP4.10, clarifies key definitions and introduces Free, Prior and Informed Consent (FPIC) in specified circumstances.
-It proposes that where identifying Indigenous Peoples would exacerbate ethnic tension or be inconsistent with the provisions of the national constitution, project impacts on Indigenous Peoples may be addressed through the application of the ESSs other than ESS7.
+In July 2014, the Committee on Development Effectiveness (CODE) of the World Bank’s Board of Executive Directors provided clearance to the Bank to consult publicly on the draft, including on Environmental and Social Standard (ESS) 7 for Indigenous Peoples that introduces the principles of Free, Prior and Informed Consent (FPIC).
+The second phase of consultations with stakeholders concluded on March 1.